google/osv.dev/gcp/appengine/blog/content/posts/introducing-broad-c-c++-support/index.md

 ### Submoduled C/C++ dependencies

-Submoduled dependencies retain their git histories.
-With a few simple git commands, it’s possible to know the current git commit hash for every dependency.
-Once the relevant git hash is known, we can use the [OSV API](https://google.github.io/osv.dev/post-v1-query/) to find any corresponding vulnerabilities.
+Submoduled dependencies retain their Git histories.
+With a few simple Git commands, it’s possible to know the current Git commit hash for every dependency.
+Once the relevant Git hash is known, we can use the [OSV API](https://google.github.io/osv.dev/post-v1-query/) to find any corresponding vulnerabilities.

 For example, let’s take a look at the dependencies for the [pd-server](https://github.com/charlesneimog/pd-server) project and see if we can find any vulnerabilities.
 Pd-server is a PureData interface to cpp-httplib and includes cpp-httplib as a submoduled dependency.